MJRidder/cherry-leaves-mildew-detection/README.md

 - The template used for this project belongs to CodeInstitute (CI) - [GitHub](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves)
 - The CI Malaria Walkthrough project, for providing the step by step template for data collection, visualization and modeling.
 For also providing a clear overview of the type of files/folders required.
-- The following Github users, creating similar deeplearning projects with which I could compare notes with on structure, input, phrasing and document layout.
+- The following Github users and relevant projects, creating similar deeplearning projects with which I could compare notes with on structure, input, phrasing and document layout.
   - HughKeenan : [Cherry-Picker](https://github.com/HughKeenan/CherryPicker)
   - jfpaliga : [CVD-predictor](https://github.com/jfpaliga/CVD-predictor)
   - ocassidydev : [mushroom-safety](https://github.com/ocassidydev/mushroom-safety)